 For information on teaching assistantships, please contact your graduate department administrator for more information and postings.

-Student clubs, associations and student life
+Student clubs, associations and governance

 The Graduate Engineering Council of Students acts as a forum for representatives from all Engineering Graduate Student Associations at the University of Toronto to collaborate on academic, social and professional events, discuss issues that broadly affect Engineering graduate students, and represent the general interests of Engineering graduate students to the Faculty and University.